Colon, 44, ponders retirement; next start key

 "Right now, this is the only job I can do -- play ball -- and I wanted to keep on playing because I promised my mom before she left us that I would to play until I was 45," Colon told ESPN after Tuesday's 6-3 loss to the New York Yankees.
 "But we'll see, because it would seem that I may not be able to keep [that promise]."

-Colon (2-9) allowed eight hits and four runs with no walks and three strikeouts in four innings against the Yankees.
+Colon (2-9) allowed eight hits and four runs in four innings against the Yankees.
 He is the 28th pitcher and 11th starter used by the Twins in 2017.

 The right-hander stressed that attempting to reach Hall of Famer Juan Marichal's 243-win benchmark, the most by a pitcher born in the Dominican Republic, will not be a determining factor in his decision.
 Colon has 235 wins in his two decades in the majors.